-Likewise, the Nominating and Compensation Commission has decided to establish, as one of its main objectives, an increase in the presence of women on the Board of Directors and to favour and improve the possibilities of women acceding to management positions, fomenting a diversity of knowledge, experience and gender at Board level.
-An example of this line of action is that currently, as of 2019, the percentage of female directors is 36.36%, since female candidates have been selected to fill 50% of the vacancies arising in the last two years.
+Likewise, the Nominating and Compensation Commission has decided to establish, as one of its main objectives, an increase in the presence of women on the Board of Directors and to favour and improve the possibilities of women acceding to management positions, favouring a diversity of knowledge, experience and gender at Board level.
+An example of this line of action is that at the ended period of November 30, 2020, the percentage of female directors is 42.86%.